September 2008

 The Day’s Ride

-We started off at 7.30 am from the caravan park and had a ovely tailwind behind us for 25 kms.
+We started off at 7.30 am from the caravan park and had a lovely tailwind behind us for 25 kms.
 A left turn as we headed to the base of the Flinders Ranges meant we had a bit of a cross-wind for a while.

 Our view of the Flinders Ranges as we approached